 Our experimental results also provide a converging test that generated categories tend to share distributional properties with known categories in the domain (Jern & Kemp, 2013; Ward, 1994).
 From these results, we can predict that, in each condition, participants should generate categories that are distributionally similar to the experimenter-defined category: In the Cluster condition, generated categories should be tightly clustered.
-In the Row condition, generated categories should vary more along the X-axis than the Y-axis.
-In XOR condition, generated categories should be widely distributed across both dimensions, and the two dimensions should be positively correlated.
+In the Row condition, generated categories should vary more along the dimension assigned to X-axis than the one assigned to the Y-axis.
+In the XOR condition, generated categories should be widely distributed across both dimensions, and the exemplar dimensions should reflect the same correlation as the observed exemplars.
+For example, given the exemplars displayed in Figure 3, small generated exemplars should be darker (and larger ones lighter).
+As exemplars in the XOR condition have a positive correlation from the perspective of conceptual space, we refer to this distributional property as a "positive correlation".

-Interestingly, the XOR condition also offers a dissociation between the roles of category contrast and the emulation of distributional structure: widely-distributed, positively-correlated categories would need to lie along the positive diagonal of the space (that is the only place they "fit"), which is already occupied by the experimenter-defined category.
+Interestingly, the XOR condition also offers a dissociation between the roles of category contrast and the emulation of distributional structure: widelydistributed, positively-correlated categories would need to lie along the positive diagonal of the space (that is the only place they "fit"), which is already partially occupied by the experimenter-defined category.
 Thus, if contrast plays a role, exemplars in the generated categories of participants in the XOR condition may not be positively correlated - they may not be correlated, or perhaps even be negatively correlated.
 In this case, contrast and statistical regularities would interact, which would be inconsistent with prevailing theories of category generation (Jern & Kemp, 2013).

-4.1 Participants and Materials
+5.1 Participants and Materials

 183 participants were recruited from Amazon Mechanical Turk.
+Participants were required to have a HIT approval rate of at least 95% and be located in the USA.
+Participants could only take the experiment once.
 Each participant was randomly assigned to one condition: 64 participants were assigned to the Cluster condition, 61 were assigned to the Row condition, and 58 were assigned to the XOR condition (sample sizes differ due to random assignment).
+The same participant recruitment specifications were used for all experiments in this article.
+Due to experimenter error, we do not have participant demographic data for any of the experiments in the article.

 Stimuli were squares varying in color (grayscale 9.8%-90.2%) and side length (3.0-5.8cm), see Figure 3.
-The assignment of perceptual features (color, size) to axes of the conceptual space (X, Y) and the direction of variation along each axis (e.g., $dark \rightarrow light$ or $light \rightarrow dark$ ) were counterbalanced across participants.
+Each dimension was discretized into nine equal steps.
+The assignment of perceptual features (color, size) to axes of the conceptual space (X, Y) and the direction of variation along each axis (e.g., $dark \rightarrow light$ or $light \rightarrow dark$) were counterbalanced across participants.

-4.2 Procedure
+5.2 Procedure